JosephViolago/phpdbg-phpunit-bug/README.md

 # phpdbg-phpunit-bug

 Symptom: `phpdbg` does not evaluate the assertions of tests run in isolation, but will always returns true.
-This results in a false positive positive.
+This results in a false positive.

 ## Info